 3. Display the original code: Escape HTML special characters:escape(or)e)

-• Display the user-submitted HTML code snippets on the page (instead of rendering them).
+• Display the HTML code snippet submitted by the user on the page (instead of rendering it).

-• Add manually as a safety measure before any HTML output that is uncertain whether it is safe.
+• Add manually as a safety line before any HTML output that is uncertain whether it is safe.

 Example: